root-two/react-native-drawer/README.md

 React Native Drawer is in need of maintainers.
 Specifically it requires updating to use Animated lib.
 There is however an excellent, albeit less configurable option in [React Native Side Menu](https://github.com/react-native-community/react-native-side-menu) which we highly recommend.
+If you are interested in revamping React Native Drawer please get in touch!

 ## React Native Drawer
 <img width="220px" align="right" src="https://raw.githubusercontent.com/rt2zz/react-native-drawer/master/examples/rn-drawer.gif" />